SineLabo/boboke/content/about.md

 ---
 title: "About"
 date: 2018-10-01
-lastmod: 2018-10-01
+lastmod: 2018-10-04
 menu: "main"
 weight: 50

 # you can close something for this content if you open it in config.toml.
+comment: true
+toc: false
-comment: false
+autoCollapseToc: false
 mathjax: false
+reward: true
 contentCopyright: false
 ---

-FLR stands for "freedom learning room" and its idea comes from the students club I participated when I was in college.
+FLR stands for "freedom learning room".
-At that time, our majority job was providing using of computers for free to the college student and helping them to handle kinds of computer's problems.
-We work together, learning together, and very happy.
-I want that feeling come back, and I decide to build this blog to share my thoughts and learning experience to the opening internet and to get some fun.
+The main purpose of writing blogs is to share my thoughts and experiences to the internet and hope it could help someone else.